gsmarshall/gsmarshall.github.io/re_dorian/RE-Dorian-Report.md

 ## Conclusion

-Restate the key findings and discuss their broader societal implications or contributions to theory.
-Do the research findings suggest a need for any future research?
+This replication found that automatic weather alert bots can have significant impacts on the content and volume of Twitter activity after a disaster.
+I did not find conclusive results with regards to spatial clustering of tornado-related Twitter activity.
+While I found some evidence to support the findings of Wang et al. (2016) concerning the timing of activity after a disaster, the data are not conclusive and may have been impacted by the spatial footprint of the storm system as it impacted rural and urban areas at different times.
+Future analysis of disaster-related social media activity could investigate this spatial-temporal relationship further, and more work is needed in order to investigate the role of bots in shaping both the flow of information surrounding a disaster and the ways that researchers process and understand social media data.

 ## References

+Add citations for news articles here once you have internet

 Include any referenced studies or materials in the [AAG Style of author-date referencing](https://www.tandf.co.uk//journals/authors/style/reference/tf_USChicagoB.pdf).

 ### Acknowledgments

 Thanks to [Emma Clinton](https://emmaclinton.github.io/) for discovering and sharing the idea of studying Twitter activity related to tornado warnings.
-[Joseph Holler](https://github.com/josephholler) provided the guidance and code necessary to conduct the analysis.
+[Joseph Holler](https://github.com/josephholler) provided the methods and code necessary to conduct the analysis.

 ####  Report Template References & License